sebapitur/Snake_pygame/README.md

 # Installation

-    Before you run the game, you need to be sure you have installed Python3 and Pygame.
+    Before you run the game, you need to be sure you have installed Python3, Pygame and tkinter module.
 In case you haven't, here are some simple instructions to follow:

     1. Install Python3: sudo apt-get install python3
     2. Install Pygame: sudo apt-get install python-pygame